BruceJinProactive/pal-mono/.github/pull_request_template.md

 - [ ] I have removed all commented-out code from the files I modified

 <!--
-For more information about PR Templates https://www.notion.so/proactiveailab/Developer-Experience-f73bd67919e54ba6845c59a916abb22f?pvs=4#47247e822526439ebf317debc71a6a29
+For more information about PR Templates: https://www.notion.so/proactiveailab/Developer-Experience-f73bd67919e54ba6845c59a916abb22f?pvs=4#47247e822526439ebf317debc71a6a29
 -->